Fangkoukou/Jax-Implementation-of-PF-PINN/README.md

 This rewritten version is modularized into the following components:

 ### `params`
-- Stores all model parameters (for PDE)
-- Acts as a global configuration module
+- A global configuration module storing all the parameters used by the differential equations

 ### `utils`
-- Contains helper functions for:
+- Contains helper functions used for:
   - PDE residual calculation
   - Initial and boundary condition evaluation

 ### `variable`
 - A wrapper class built on `SimpleNamespace`
-- Facilitates organized access to:
+- Facilitates organized access to training samples splited as:
   - Initial conditions (IC)
   - Boundary conditions (BC)
   - Collocation points